The effective strength of selection in random environment: Long term behaviour

 \subsection{Probability of fixation of the weak allele}

 The mechanisms of selection and genetic drift compete in their influence on the probability of fixation (or extinction) of the weak allele.
-The strength of the genetic drift is characterised by $\sigma$ and the pair $c$ and
+The following quantities are at play: \\ (i) the {\em strength of genetic drift}, characterised by $\sigma$ and the pair $c$ and